Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Analytical Modeling Framework

 Since the size of the output tensor of MHA and FFN are both $ld$, the communication time for one all-reduce is

 As we have already implemented dataflow inside a device, pipeline parallelism (PP) essentially extends the dataflow to $p_2$ devices with a tensor of size $ld$ communicated in between.
-Here we only split the pipeline between two Transformer layers.
-Therefore, the latency of Equation~\eqref{eq:latency_prefill} becomes
+Here, we only split the pipeline between two Transformer layers so the results of the previous device can be directly streamed to the next device in the same PP group.
+Notice TP and PP can be combined to conduct model inference~\cite{narayanan2021megatronv2}, and the latency of Equation~\eqref{eq:latency_prefill} becomes

 where $p_1$ and $p_2$ are the size of a TP group and a PP group~\cite{shoeybi2019megatron}.
 Additionally, the memory requirements of Equations~\eqref{eq:sram_constraint} and \eqref{eq:port_constraint} need to be divided by $p_1$ to satisfy the constraints of multiple devices.